spelunky-fyi/overlunky/README.md

       + Enter multiple numeric IDs like `526 560 570` to spawn them all at once.
 Useful for making a kit you can just paste in.
       + Note: Item numbers can change between versions, so use the search to find the latest ones or check `Spelunky 2/entities.txt`
   - **F2**: Spawn a warp door to any world, level and theme
       + **Enter**: Spawn door.
-Set the appropriate theme theme too or you will get weird results.
+Set the appropriate theme too or you will get weird results.
   - **F3**: Camera controls
       + **Ctrl+Comma/Period**: Change the zoom level
       + Lock horizontal scrolling with the *N*x buttons for *N* wide levels